A Mechanistic Analysis of Transformers for Dynamical Systems: Theory and Methods

 \subsection{Classical dynamical system formulations and recursive representations}

-Classical data-driven modeling of dynamical systems is grounded in recursive representations, most prominently autoregressive (AR) and state–space formulations.
+Classical data-driven modeling of dynamical systems is grounded in recursive representations, most prominently autoregressive (AR) and state--space formulations.
 In linear autoregressive models, the current observation is expressed as a finite-memory recursion over past outputs,

-where $\mathbf{B}_k$ are regression operators and $\boldsymbol{\varepsilon}_t$ denotes process noise.
+where $p_{\mathrm{AR}}$ is the AR order, $M_{\ell}^{\mathrm{AR}}$ are lag operators, and $\boldsymbol{\varepsilon}_t$ denotes process noise.
 Such models admit well-characterized notions of stability, identifiability, and spectral structure, and have been widely used in system identification and structural dynamics~\cite{box1976analysis,Kantz_Schreiber_2003}.

-A more expressive and principled formulation is obtained through state–space models, which introduce an explicit latent state $\boldsymbol{\zeta}_t$ evolving recursively as
+A more expressive and principled formulation is obtained through state--space models, which introduce an explicit latent state $\boldsymbol{\zeta}_t$ evolving recursively as

-with $\boldsymbol{\chi}_{t}$ the output at time $t$, and $\mathbf{w}_t$ and $\mathbf{v}_t$ denoting process and observation noise, respectively.
-Here, the latent state is typically endowed with physical meaning (e.g.\ displacements, velocities, modal coordinates, or internal variables), and recursive filtering schemes, such as the Kalman filter, provide optimal state estimates under linear–Gaussian assumptions.
+with $\boldsymbol{\chi}_{t}$ the output at time $t$, and $\mathbf{w}_t$ and $\boldsymbol{\eta}_t$ denoting process and observation noise, respectively.
+Here, the latent state is typically endowed with physical meaning (e.g.\ displacements, velocities, modal coordinates, or internal variables), and recursive filtering schemes, such as the Kalman filter, provide optimal state estimates under linear--Gaussian assumptions.
 This paradigm embodies the classical principle of \emph{latent-state reconstruction}, where memory and dynamics are encoded through a compact, physically interpretable state.

 From a unifying viewpoint, autoregressive and state--space models are both instances of recursive dynamical systems.
-Classical autoregressive models admit equivalent state--space realizations by defining the latent state as a stack of delayed outputs (and inputs, when present), a construction standard in system identification and control \cite{ljung1999systemid}.
+Classical autoregressive models admit equivalent state--space realizations by defining the latent state as a stack of delayed outputs and parameters (inputs, when available), a construction standard in system identification and control~\cite{ljung1999systemid}.

-Recently, Sieber et al.~\cite{sieber2024dsf} introduced the Dynamical Systems Framework (DSF), which represents attention mechanisms, state–space models, and recurrent neural networks within a common linear time-varying recurrence.
-Within this framework, masked self-attention admits an exact recursive realization where the effective transition operators are determined by the query–key interactions and normalization terms.
-A key distinction is that the recursive state induced by attention is \emph{forced} to be a deterministic function of past input tokens, indexed by token position rather than by intrinsic dynamical variables.
+Recently, Sieber et al.~\cite{sieber2024dsf} introduced the Dynamical Systems Framework (DSF), which represents attention mechanisms, state--space models, and recurrent neural networks within a common linear time-varying recurrence.
+Within this framework, masked self-attention admits an exact recursive realization where the effective transition operators are determined by the query--key interactions and normalization terms.